 • Gibraltargatan

-Watching the procession is free of charge.
-The audience is usually around 250 000 people, so make sure to be there in time to pinch the best seats.
+Watching the Cortège is free of charge.
+The audience is usually around 250 000 people, so make sure to be there in time to to secure a good viewing spot along the route.